akshayakolay/Portfolio/Tutorials/Connecting cables and ports.md

 * Connect another end to: Audio port on the computer

-**USB cable:** The universal serial bus is used to connect any USB supported device/peripherals to the computer.
+**- USB cable:** The universal serial bus is used to connect any USB supported device/peripherals to the computer.

 * Connect one end to: